IlyaZadyabin/tennis/README.md

 # Tennis

-Flutter application which Tennis game
+Flutter application which implements a Tennis game

 ---